freeCodeCamp/freeCodeCamp/README.md

 Hackathon Starter Generator is currently in the experimental stage.
 It is tighly tied to the project code.
-As soon as you start changing and moving things around, it will robably no longer work as expected.
+As soon as you start changing and moving things around, it will probably no longer work as expected.
 That is why it's best to use when you first download the project.

 :exclamation: **Note:** Generator has a "destructive" behavior, it will physically